seanwevans/pg_gpt2/docs/python_workflow.md

 SELECT pg_llm_import_npz('/mnt/models/gpt2-small.npz', 'gpt2-small');
 ```

+During import the extension verifies the checkpoint tensors against the
+dimensions recorded in `llm_model_config`.
+The default installation registers
+the GPT-2 small architecture; insert a row into that table for custom models
+before invoking `pg_llm_import_npz` so the validation can run.

 ## 2. Ingest Tokenizer Vocabulary

 With the weights in place, load the GPT-2 tokenizer vocabulary and merge rules